Accused of Petty Theft or Shoplifting in the Bay Area?

 Do I really need a lawyer?

 Yes, you do.
 Not only is it your right, but your best chance of fighting the case against you is by having an experienced criminal defense lawyer on your side.
-Summit Defense has handled many cases of shoplifting and other forms of theft allegations that never saw the inside of a courtroom – we are your best chance of making sure that you can avoid court too.
+We have handled many cases of shoplifting and other forms of theft allegations that never saw the inside of a courtroom – we are your best chance of making sure that you can avoid court too.

-At Summit Defense Attorneys, we know that early intervention is your best chance of success.
+At Summit Defense, we know that early intervention is your best chance of success.
 It is important to contact a lawyer as soon as you can, because there will be opportunities to settle or negotiate your case at the start that won’t exist later.
-Summit Defense attorneys handle hundreds of cases and work with the stores, loss prevention officers, and police, to ensure that honest people who may have made a silly mistake are given a proper chance.
+We handle hundreds of cases and work with the stores, loss prevention officers, and police, to ensure that honest people who may have made a silly mistake are given a proper chance.
 The sooner you contact us, the sooner we can try to reach a civil compromise in your case, or ensure that you’re able to access one of California’s diversion programs.

 In a recent case, a client contacted us after being accused of shoplifting at a large retail store.
 She was upset to have received a ticket, but had not yet gone down to the Police Station.
 She told us that it was all a big misunderstanding, as she had forgotten she was carrying some items when she had received an urgent phone call.
 We were able to intervene early on her behalf, and discuss the matter with the store.
 Our discussions with the loss prevention officers indicated that there really wasn’t enough evidence to prove the charge against her, and they accepted our client’s explanation that it was a misunderstanding and a mistake.
 In the circumstances, the accusations were withdrawn and our client never had to see the inside of a police station, let alone the courtroom!

 Any criminal accusation is a serious matter and, in the case of theft charges, may have consequences for the rest of your life.
-If you are facing an accusation of theft or shoplifting, contact Summit Defense Attorneys as soon as possible for a free consultation with one of our experienced attorneys.
+If you are facing an accusation of theft or shoplifting, contact us as soon as possible for a free consultation with one of our experienced attorneys.

 I’ve been approached by loss prevention officers – who are they, and what powers do they have?